User Manual – Durst

 • Color wheel [29] – The color circle represents the used color value.
 However, users can also double-click on the color wheel to select a color value and transfer the resulting CMYK color value to the CMYK input fields.

-• No color – By pressing the X symbol the object is displayed without color (transparent).
-This only makes sense for texts or serial numbers, when at least an outline is created for the text or serial number.
+• No color – By clicking on the X symbol the object is displayed without color (transparent).
+This only makes sense for texts or serial numbers, when at least one stroke is created for the text or serial number.

 • Data Source [25] – When this option is activated, the color value can be taken from a CSV file or generated by creating dynamic color values using serial numbers.